przybylek/p2p_education/focus-groups/focus_group_participants.md

-# Peer Tutors – Focus Group Contributors
+# Focus Group Contributors

-The following peer tutors participated in the focus group sessions and shared insights that contributed to the research.
+We extend our heartfelt appreciation to the following individuals who participated in our focus group sessions and consented to be acknowledged.
+Their generous sharing of experiences and insights was fundamental to this research.

 ## Peer Tutors